tuckerweibell/recipe/src/components/EzModal/EzModal.md

 Use a required action modal only when the user must accept or submit the modal information to move forward on the site.

-- Most use cases for this will involve the legal team, as the modal will block use of the site until submitted.
+- Use sparingly as the modal will block use of the site until submitted.
+Most use cases for required actions should original from our legal team.

+A required action modal will be presented when both of the following conditions are met:

+- The `dismissLabel` prop is not provided
+- The `onDismiss` prop is not provided

-Omit the `dismissLabel` prop to hide the dismiss button and the close button.
+The `submitLabel` prop and the corresponding `onSubmit` prop should be provided to handle the user's acknowledgement and close the dialog.

-Omit the `onDismiss` action prop so that nothing happens when the user clicks outside the modal or hits the ESC button.

-The `submitLabel` prop is required without a `dismissLabel` prop.

 ```jsx
 () => {